Most people don’t know why a company would need case management. Is it only for lawyers? Or social workers? Or doctors? Or investigators?

 While case management is essential to law firms, doctors, offices, social service organizations, and more, it has applications outside of these as well.

-Any company that requires helpdesk, service requests, bug tracking, ticketing, or incident reporting does case management.
+Any company that requires helpdesk, service requests, bug or issue tracking, ticketing, or incident reporting does case management.
 All of these situations require a human to drive a case through a set of unpredictable workflow steps until it is resolved.

 That means that case management can be used by most companies.

 Why do companies use case management?

 Companies turn to case management when they need flexibility and control.
 Cases require the user to make any decision, but they also want to provide some structure so that the best decision can be made.

 Any process with unpredictable variables offers good ground for a case management approach.